Consultation

 Summary of Key Risk Factors

-• Payment Terms: Flexible or risky payment agreements
+• Payment terms: Flexible or risky payment agreements

-• Buyer Creditworthiness: Default risk in financing
+• Buyer creditworthiness: Default risk in financing

-The Importance of Comprehensive Risk Assessment
+Importance of Comprehensive Risk Assessment

 Outlook on Future Developments in the Property Market